zeromq/netmq/docs/introduction.md

 ## Where to start

 ZeroMQ and NetMQ is not just a library that you download, looks at the some code samples and you are done, there is a philosophy behind it and to make good use of it you have to understand it.
-So the best place to start is with the [ZeroMQ guide]( http://zguide.zeromq.org/page:all), read it, even twice and then come back here.
+So the best place to start is with the <a href="http://zguide.zeromq.org/page:all" target="_blank">ZeroMQ guide</a>, read it, even twice and then come back here.

 ## The Zero in ZeroMQ